 Highflyer Bloodstock specialises in sourcing the finest equine talent from across the world.

-Having worked together for over 20 years in the horseracing industry, co-directors, Anthony Bromley and David Minton have a proven track record of buying quality winners for their clients.
-High-profile successes include Grand National winners, Ballabriggs, Party Politics, Hedgehunter and Neptune Collonges, five-time King George Chase winner, Kauto Star, and sprint distance champion, Kingsgate Native as well as 19 Grade 1 winners at the last four Cheltenham Festivals.
-Once again the highlight of the latest Cheltenham Festival was Big Buck’s who won his fourth consecutive World Hurdle in his own indomitable style for the Stewart Family.
+Having worked together for over 25 years in the horseracing industry, co-directors, Anthony Bromley and David Minton have a proven track record of buying quality winners for their clients.
+High-profile successes include Grand National winners, Ballabriggs, Party Politics, Hedgehunter and Neptune Collonges, five-time King George Chase winner, Kauto Star, Champion Staying Hurdler Big Buck’s and sprint distance champion, Kingsgate Native as well as 22 Grade 1 winners at the last five Cheltenham Festivals.
+The two big highlights of the latest National Hunt season for the Highflyer team have been the unbeaten campaigns of the Champion 2-mile chaser Sprinter Sacre and the Champion Stayer/Gold Cup winner Bobs Worth.

 Together Anthony and David provide their clients with formidable insight into all aspects of the thoroughbred world.
 As well as finding racehorses, they can assist with trainer selection, and will provide ongoing advice throughout the horse’s career if required.
 They can also use their vast experience to purchase young untried stock for clients wishing to resell to both the Flat and Jumping Markets.
 They are also the masterminds behind the well known and hugely successful Million in Mind Partnership.